cs1302uga/cs1302-ce04/README.md

    * What is the path to the default package for source code relative to the `cs1302-ce04` directory?

 1. From the `cs1302-ce04` directory, try to compile both Java files using a single command.
+For each each compile-time error, answer the following questions:

+   * In what file is the error?
+   * On what line in the source code is the error?
+   * How does Java describe the error?

+1.

 **CHECKPOINT**